-- (b) have up-to-date contact details for the learners' parents, legal guardian, and residential caregivers; and - (c) maintain effective communications with the parents or legal guardian, and residential caregivers (if any) of learners concerning their wellbeing and progress in study; and - (d) maintain effective communications with the parents, legal guardian, or residential caregivers of learners concerning their wellbeing and progress in study; and - (e) designate at least 1 staff member is designated to proactively monitor and address any concerns about international school learners under 18 years; and - (f) if the school learner is in the care of a residential caregiver, - (i) ensure that a plan is in place for the transfer of care of the learner from the residential caregiver to the learner's parent or legal guardian, or another person approved by the parent or legal guardian, for - - a. each transfer that occurs during the period of enrolment; and - b. the transfer that occurs at the end of enrolment; and - (ii) ensure that the parent or legal guardian is notified of each transfer plan. - (2) The requirements in clause 72 apply, in addition to this clause, to international school learners who are 10 years or older but under 18 years.
+- (b) have up-to-date contact details for the learners' parents, legal guardian, and residential caregivers; and - (c) maintain effective communications with the parents or legal guardian, and residential caregivers (if any) of learners concerning their wellbeing and progress in study; and - (d) [deleted] - (e) ensure at least 1 staff member is designated to proactively monitor and address any concerns about international school learners under 18 years; and - (f) if the school learner is in the care of a residential caregiver, - (i) ensure that a plan is in place for the transfer of care of the learner from the residential caregiver to the learner's parent or legal guardian, or another person approved by the parent or legal guardian, for - - a. each transfer that occurs during the period of enrolment; and - b. the transfer that occurs at the end of enrolment; and - (ii) ensure that the parent or legal guardian is notified of each transfer plan. - (2) The requirements in clause 72 apply, in addition to this clause, to international school learners who are 10 years or older but under 18 years.